-Why HEPA Vacuums are Essential for your Health
+Why HEPA Filter Vacuums are Essential for your Health

 Today’s HEPA filter vacuums are major tools for maintaining healthy commercials spaces, preserving higher indoor air quality.
 First developed to manage radioactive contamination for the Manhattan Project during World War II, this powerful filtering technology allows modern vacuums to absorb pollutants from surfaces more effectively than ever.
 To be considered HEPA grade (which stands for High Efficiency Particulate Air), the filter must use layers of filtration to remove 99.97 percent of particles greater than or equal to 0.3 microns.
 Here, we look at the technology’s numerous benefits for common health concerns.